Statutory Guidance and Gatsby Benchmarks

 The Baker Clause directly relates to Gatsby Benchmark 7

-In January 2023, the updated provider access legislation (PAL) comes into effect.
 It specifies schools must provide at least six encounters with approved providers of apprenticeships and technical education for all their students:

 • Two encounters for pupils during the ‘first key phase’ (year 8 or 9) that are mandatory for all pupils to attend